Last Updated on June 24, 2021

 We aren’t naive.
 We know how devoted you are to Colin Firth as Jane Austen’s Mr. Darcy.
-But surely some of you are open to the possibility that Matthew Macfadyen is a more accurate portrayal of Austen’s leading man.
-If you are thinking “no chance,” read what guest writer Kailey Rhone has to say on the subject, and then weigh in below.
+But could you be persuaded that Matthew Macfadyen offers a more accurate portrayal of Austen’s leading man?

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 Pride and Prejudice is arguably the most popular of Jane Austen’s novels.
 A slow-burning romance, it’s the story about two opposites repelling and ultimately attracting.
 Darcy, an affluent estate owner, and Elizabeth, a member of the gentry and Austen’s heroine, are stuck in a mire of pride and arrogance and eventually must confront the consequences of their foibles.
 Despite misunderstandings about one another, Darcy and Elizabeth realize that their apparent dislike of one another is but a smokescreen disguising their true affection.
 When it comes to onscreen adaptations, fans of the novel want the characters accurately portrayed, because what is Pride and Prejudice without Darcy’s apparent hubris and Elizabeth’s feisty spirit?

 A main point of contention between Austen fans is who plays Fitzwilliam Darcy the best.
 With his sodden (post-Pemberley swim) shirt in mind, many will profess that Colin Firth is an exemplary Darcy, and often it is his portrayal that is used as the standard by which all other portrayals are measured.
 The lake scene (and the fencing scene that precedes it) aside, this onscreen adaptation closely resembles the source material.
 Firth’s cool disposition paired with the unrelenting gaze of his deep brown eyes make him an undeniably sexy Darcy.